Uncovering Bias in Personal Informatics: Fairness Taxonomy in Machine Learning

-The WYSIWYG viewpoint supports that the data, e.g., measured physical activity, correlates well with future activity and that there is a way to use them correctly to compare the abilities of the users.
+\textbf{WYSIWYG Metrics.} The WYSIWYG viewpoint supports that data correlates well with future behavior and that they can be used to compare the users' abilities.
 The two most commonly used WAE metrics are the \textit{Average Odds Difference (AOD)} and the \textit{Equal Opportunity Difference (EOD)}.